The Lehrhaus has severa different departments:

 - the written tradition “discovered” by Esra after the return from exile.

 Prior to the Shoah, German Jewish scholars had initiated the “Wissenschaft des Judentums” in which they, among other things, endeavoured to study Islam as a valid religion and not as a superstition and as the ravings of an epileptic, as it had heretofore been viewed in European academic circles.
 This was interrupted by the advent of Hitler.
 People who do view a churban in Jewish history as having the power to be a marker and point of transition generally focus on the physical establishment of the state of Israel as the positive consequence of this last and most tragic churban.
 But all the other transition points have been, as mentioned above, to more spiritual forms, mostly involving increased learning and integrating potentials which had been nascent in the previous era.
 You might see the state of Israel in this fashion, if you focus on the act of integrating people returning from all parts of the world/diaspora, or even the ultimate necessity of dealing in some sane fashion with the Arab world.
-Be that as it may, the focus here will be on the continuation of the project of the “Wissenschaft des Judentums”.
+Be that as it may, all the disasters had a precursor that survived the transition.
+The focus here will be on the continuation of the project of the “Wissenschaft des Judentums”.
 How do we find a way to deal with our differences?

 There are already a number of Jewish people, active in Berlin but generally functioning in the shadows, who are practicing this dialogue – interacting, finding new forms – questioning, seeking answers in communities they have founded or are in the process of founding.
 They are not making a lot of noise, but their voices will in time be gathered here.